 A personal tutor is a designated friendly face and line of support within your department.
-They are there to help you settle into academic life, check up on how you’re doing, and to signpost you to other University services if and when needed (such as the Disability and Dyslexia Services and Wellbeing).
+They are there to help you settle into academic life, check up on how you’re doing, and to signpost you to other University services if and when needed (such as the Disability and Neurodiversity Team and Wellbeing).
 Joint honours students will have a main personal tutor and a second personal tutor or designated contact in their joint subject.

 Guidance and Support